deesync/leetcode/twosum/README.md

 The most popular task called twosum.
 Here is the [description](https://leetcode.com/problems/two-sum/description/)

-Solution written in C with own hash implementation
+Solution written in C with own hash implementation to obtain O(nlogn) time complexity

 The average runtime is about 8-12 ms which is pretty fast according to leetcode statistics